Cleaach/aroundnus/README.md

     npm run android
     ```

     The app will launch automatically on your phone.
+For development, any changes to the source code will generally be reflected immediately upon pressing `r` in the terminal to reload the app.
+Otherwise, rerun `npm run android`.

 ---